Black Friday Deal : Up to 40% OFF! + 2 free self-paced courses + Free Ebook - SCHEDULE CALL

 • Personal - These attacks are generally performed on individuals as a tool for revenge by the person holding the grudge.
 It may include hacking, misuse of credentials, etc.

-Now that you’ve understood what a CyberSecurity and current Cyber Security threats are let’s take a look at various types of CyberSecurity attacks and how to prevent them.
+Now that you’ve understood what is CyberSecurity and what can be the current Cyber Security threats, let’s take a look at various types of CyberSecurity attacks and how to prevent them.

 Types of Cyber Attacks You Must Look Out For

-There’re a number of common Cyber Security threats; that take place globally.
-If you know these types of attacks, it’ll be easier for you to protect your networks and systems from them.
-Let’s examine in detail all the top Cyber Security threats that can impact you or a huge business, based on their scale.
+There are a number of common Cyber Security threats that take place globally.
+If you know these types of cyber attack examples, it’ll be easier for you to protect your networks and systems from them.
+Let’s examine in detail some of the most popular types of cyber attacks that can impact you or a huge business, based on their scale.
+Knowledge of these types will give you a direction on how to prevent cyber attacks and stay protected.

 Major Types of Cybersecurity Attacks